How to Make BERT (Google’s Latest Algorithm Update) Your Best Friend

-The yellow pages have long been replaced by search engines and as competition for top online searches increases, we need to find new ways to get our name ahead of our competitors.
+Google and other search engines have long replaced the yellow pages.
+As competition for top online searches increases, we need to find new ways to get our name ahead of our competitors.

-More than ever, businesses rely on the internet to gain more customers and this trend will only increase with traditional media seeing major decreases all across the board.
-According to Internet Live Stats, Google now processes over 40,000 search queries every second on average.
-This translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
+More than ever, businesses rely on the internet to gain more customers, and this trend will only increase with traditional media seeing significant decreases all across the board.
+According to Internet Live Stats, Google now processes over 40,000 search queries every second on average, which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.

-As you can see from the below screenshot of an Advanced Web Ranking case study, nearly 75% of all clicks in the Google SERPS will go to the first five organic (aka natural) search results:
+As you can see from the below screenshot of an Advanced Web Ranking case study, nearly 60% of all clicks in the Google SERPS will go to the first three organic (aka natural) search results:

-This means that if your website doesn’t rank in the top five search results for your target SEO keywords, there’s a pretty slim chance that someone will click through to your site.
+This means that if your website doesn’t rank in the top three search results for your target SEO keywords, there’s a slim chance that someone will click through to your site.

 1. The Technical Health of a Website